-Connecting a team with a CMMS application particularly with mobile applications enabled will drive your team’s productivity.
-Each technician will see new requirements assigned to them, work through their tasks on a list or schedule and retrieve more information about each event and the history of the asset to make faster decisions and diagnosis.
-Team members can also look up any other tasks due on a machine and combine requirements to minimise downtime.
+Connecting a team with a CMMS application particularly with mobile applications enabled, will improve productivity.
+Each technician will see new requirements assigned to them and work through their priorities.
+Users can also retrieve more information about asset history make faster decisions and diagnosis.
+Team members can also look up any other tasks due on the same asset and combine requirements to minimise downtime.